Puzzlepart/bestillingsportalen/README.md

 Provision Assist provides the following capabilities:

 - Canvas based Power App (designed to be added and pinned in Teams) allowing users to request collaboration spaces.
-- Recommendations 'engine' meaning users are recommended an appropriate collaboration space e.g. A Microsoft Teams Team based on their requirements.
 - Configurable approval process using Power Automate to facilitate the approval of requests.
 - SharePoint site and supporting lists which act as the backend for the solution.
 - Requestor dashboard showing past and current requests with the approval status.